redis/redis-doc/commands/info.md

 Please note depending on the version of Redis some of the fields have been added or removed.
-A robust client application should therefore parse the result of this command by skipping unknown properties, and gracefully handle missing fields.
+A robust client application should therefore parse the result of this command by skipping unknown properties, and gracefully handles missing fields.

 Here is the description of fields for Redis >= 2.4.